Mouzayan/secret-keeper/README.md

 **SecretKeeper Smart Contract**

-This repository contains a Solidity smart contract that allows any two parties to store and later reveal a mutually agreed-upon secret on-chain.
+This repository contains a smart contract that allows any two parties to store and later reveal a mutually agreed-upon secret on-chain.
 This contract can be used as a proof that both parties agreed on something at a specific block, and it allows either party to reveal the secret at a later time.

 **Contract Functionality**